-Two ultrasonic level sensors will be installed and measure the water surface levels and differential water level across the AWSBS trashrack.
+Two ultrasonic level sensors will be installed and measure the water surface levels and differential water level across the AWSBS trashrack in the form of two 4-20mA signals.
 The level sensors will be located on the upstream and downstream faces of the trashrack and tie into the Fish SCADA system by using the existing PLC cabinet located in the service galley near MCC FCQ7.
+A comparison of the 4-20mA level signals will be done at the East Exit Fish SCADA PLC and if they are outside a specified threshold, indication pilot lights ‘AWS BACKUP INTAKE WATER LEVEL DIFF.
+HIGH’ at the East Exit Fish SCADA PLC and the Brush System Control Panel will illuminate.
+Additionally, indication pilot lights ‘AWS BACKUP INTAKE BRUSH IN OPERATION’ and ‘AWS BACKUP INTAKE BRUSH TROUBLE ALARM’ will be installed and utilized at both the East Exit Fish SCADA PLC and Brush System Control Panel.